IAEA-NDS/endf-parserpy/docs/source/guide/high_level_functionality.rst

    interpobj.table = (new_ens, new_xs)

-Because the variables used by the ``LinearCrossSectionInterpolationClass`` are :class:`~endf_parserpy.accessories.EndfVariable` objects, any adjustment performed using an object of that class will also lead to a corresponding update of the ``endf_dict``.
+Because the variables used by the ``LinearCrossSectionInterpolationClass`` are :class:`~endf_parserpy.EndfVariable` objects, any adjustment performed using an object of that class will also lead to a corresponding update of the ``endf_dict``.